MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/connect-ai-services.md

 ---
-title: Use your existing Azure AI services resources in Azure AI Studio
+title: How to use Azure AI services in AI Studio
 titleSuffix: Azure AI Studio
-description: Learn how to use your existing Azure AI services resources in Azure AI Studio.
+description: Learn how to use Azure AI services in AI Studio.
+You can use existing Azure AI services resources in AI Studio by creating a connection to the resource.
 manager: nitinme
 ms.service: azure-ai-studio
 ms.custom: